Velas is a coastal town on the island of São Jorge in the Azores, known for

 it as one of the older religious structures on São Jorge Island.
 The

-chapel later became associated with the title
+chapel later became associated with the title Our Lady of Deliverance

-Nossa Senhora do Livramento after an image of that invocation
+(Nossa Senhora do Livramento) after an image of that invocation

 was donated, leading to the establishment of an annual celebration in